-Transcription is initiated at specific sites of the genome known as promoters.
-RNAP II promoters contain certain sequence motifs, sometimes referred to as core promoter elements (Figure 1.13), such as a GC-rich region or the so-called TATA box (thymidine-adenosine-thymidine-adenosine) located 25-31 nucleotides upstream of the transcription start site (it is often overlooked that approximately two thirds of protein-encoding genes lack the TATA box!).
-The promoters of housekeeping genes that are expressed in all tissues have a GC box upstream of their transcription start site.
+have a GC box upstream of their transcription start site.
 However, this GC box is missing in structural genes selectively expressed in certain cell types.
-About half of the protein-coding genes have a conserved 7nucleotide initiator element (Inr) that includes the first nucleotide of the transcribed RNA (+1).
+About half of the protein-coding genes have a conserved 7-nucleotide initiator element (Inr) that includes the first nucleotide of the transcribed RNA (+1).
 None of the core promoter elements are present in all promoters.
-Further elements, such as the CCAAT box located in the region -50 to -110 to the transcriptional start site, are indicated in Figure 1.13.
+Further elements, such as the CCAAT box located in the region -50 to -110 from the transcriptional start site, are indicated in Figure 1.13.